GriffithUniLibrary/research-data-management/content/3-Ethics and research data.md

 - The 2018 Code outlines the expectations for the conduct of research in Australia or research conducted under the auspices of Australian institutions.
 - The 2018 Code specifies various responsibilities for researchers and institutions, some of which refer to responsible data management

-- **Principle 2**: ‘Rigour in the development, undertaking and reporting of research'.
-This requires that research be characterised by attention to detail and robust methodology and that researchers avoid or acknowledge biases.
-- **Principle 3**: ‘Transparency in declaring interests and reporting research methodology, data and findings’.
-This requires researchers to share and communicate research methodology, data and findings openly, responsibly and accurately.
 - **Principle 7**: ‘Accountability for the development, undertaking and reporting of research’.
 This section is so your reserach complies with relevant legislation, policies and guidelines and ensure good stewardship of public resources used to conduct research.